After you get hired, it’s now time to face the equity research interviews.

 What is MiFID II?

 MiFID 2 (Markets Financial Instruments Derivative 2) is legislation by the European Union (EU) that will increase the integrity of European markets, protect investors from biased research reports and improve the competitiveness of the financial markets.

 MiFID II affects different financial markets such as stock, fixed income, currency, futures and forwards and derivatives markets.

-Like others this question is also important so we included in our list of Equity Research Interview Questions
+Like others, this question is also essential, so we included in our list of Equity Research Interview Questions

 Among the provisions of MiFID II is the disallowance of giving free equity research reports.
 Such reports are usually, technically, are paid as part of the brokerage fee.
 As a result, firms can only get paid if they can broker stocks.